myTselection/telenet_telemeter/README.md

         value_template: >
            {{state_attr('sensor.telenet_telemeter','used_percentage') > state_attr('sensor.telenet_telemeter','period_used_percentage') and state_attr('sensor.telenet_telemeter','used_percentage') > 70}}
 ```
-This binary sensor can than be used in a conditional lovelace card, example:
+This binary sensor can than be used in a conditional lovelace card.
+The info will only be shown in case you risk to be put on small band soon.
+Example:
 ```
 type: conditional
 conditions: